theupdateframework/python-tuf/docs/CLI.md

 $ repo.py --key <keytype> [--path </path/to/repo_dir> --pw [my_password], --filename <key_filename>]
 ```

-Instead of using some default password, the user can enter one on the command
+Instead of using a default password, the user can enter one on the command
 line or be prompted for it via password masking.
 ```Bash
 $ repo.py --key ed25519 --pw my_password